How proper humidity control saves you money when increasing ventilation

 Earlier this year, the Centers for Disease Control and Prevention (CDC) released facility guidelines that indicated increasing outdoor air ventilation and total air flow could dramatically reduce COVID-19 susceptibility.
 While ideal on paper, it’s nearly impossible – or at least unrealistic – for most facilities.

 Shortly thereafter, Minnesota mandated that grocers need to use 100 percent outside air.
-That meant they couldn’t recirculate air inside their facility.
-This is simple to do but the impact is severe.
+This meant they couldn’t recirculate air inside their facility.
+Simple to do but the impact is severe.
 The result is costly and inefficient when it comes to consistently maintaining comfortable and safe temperature and humidity levels.

 Since then, businesses of all sizes have followed suit, prioritizing ventilation.
 While not an issue in the short-term, the approach isn’t sustainable long-term, due to high energy costs and challenges stabilizing temperature and humidity.